Just want to learn Audacity? Click here.

 Every power supply must be balanced (why?)—and most are.
 But not all provide true 48V Phantom Power (sometimes called “Studio Console-Level Power”).
 Many only provide 12v or 18v instead of 48v, and even those providing 48v often provide very limited amperage!

 We recommend the Behringer TUBE ULTRAGAIN MIC500USB Vacuum Tube Preamplifier.
 I love the one I use myself.
 This is better than some $150 mixers for under $100.
 Check out the specs in the simplified manual here.
+Also, the Behringer VOICE STUDIO Bundle which includes the MIC500USB is sometimes on sale for less than the cost of the MIC500USB alone.

 Specifically designed for studio-grade condenser mics, with voiceover preamp modeling to optimize your sound.